gness1804/cursor-commands/create-commit-message.md

 fix: Improved logic for the main controller to fix bug where script would hang.
 - Removed spaghetti code
 - Improved the speed of execution by several seconds
-- Created a test for the new behavior
 ```

 Incorporate any additional information or directions that I give, if any.